gulaak/ElevatorControl/README.md

 Control of elevator using a finite state machine, limited user input, distance sensing, motion sensing, and motor control.
 Distance sensors are used as a location finding system and the motion sensing stops the doors from closing when people are near for safety.

+All source code is written in C and the target microcontroller is the ATMEGA328p

 The Elevator functions in the following way:
 1. The user requests the elevator to a specific floor by pressing the associated button.
 2. The motor elevator turns on and moves to the specified floor.